juicedata/juicefs/docs/en/how_to_setup_object_storage.md

 When creating a JuiceFS file system, setting up data storage generally involves the following options:

 - `--storage` Specify the storage service to be used by the file system, e.g. `--storage s3`
-- `--bucket` Specify the bucket endpoint of the object storage in a specific format, e.g. `--bucket https://myjuicefs.s3.us-east-2.amazonaws.com`
+- `--bucket` Specify the bucket endpoint of the object storage in a specific format, e.g. `--bucket https://myjuicefs.s3.us-east-2.amazonaws.com`.
+If the object storage uses different endpoint in different environment, it could be specified by `--bucket` of mount command.
 - `--access-key` and `--secret-key` is the authentication key used when accessing the object storage service.
 You need to create it on the corresponding cloud platform.
+When the object storage can be accessed based on other authentication methods, these can be left empty.

 For example, the following command uses Amazon S3 object storage to create a file system: